7enderhead/antiweb/documentation/source/antiweb.rst

                             :param integer line: The line number that causes the error.
                             :param string text: An error text.

-                            The code begins in file antiweb.py at line 2371:
                             ::

                                 def add_error(self, line, text):